xyyx2021/Capstone_Sparkify-/README.md

 * Seaborn

 ## Results
-By combining both categorical features and numerical features, the Linear SVC has the highest f1 score 0.67 comapred to Logistic Regression, Decision Tree and Random Forest classifier.
-However, the Linear SVC also has the longest training time, almost 10 times than other methods, if ran under the workspace.
-If we want to apply this to the whole dataset, logistic Regression is preferred method, as the f1 score from the Logistic Regression 0.62 is just 0.05 less than Linear SVC, but 9 times faster.
+By combining both categorical features and numerical features, the Decision Tree Classifier has the best performance with the F1-score of 0.73, and the least time spent (296s).
+The Logistic Regression and Random Forest Classifier have a slightly lower F1-score, but quite close, with 0.65 and 0.63.
+Further refinement on the Decision Tree Classifier with adding maximum of tree depth and bins didn't improve the F1-score, but at the risk of overfitting.

 ## Blog